 Areas of Expertise

-Professor Reinhardt teaches in both Political Science and American Studies.
-His teaching interests range from ancient to contemporary political theory, as well as problems of democracy, public space, cultural analysis, race and slavery, visual politics, and the emerging politics of algorithmic systems.
-My current research is shaped by a commitment to showing how political theory and political science can engage more fully with the visual domain.
-Among the areas of particular interest are the ethics and politics of images and the place of visuality within the history of political thought (ancient and modern); I seek to understand contemporary technosocial transformations of imaging and our visual experience; and my work is engaged with debates about the relations between politics and aesthetics, broadly conceived.
+I teach in both Political Science and American Studies.
+My teaching interests range from ancient to contemporary political theory, as well as problems of democracy, public space, cultural analysis, race and slavery, visual politics, and the emerging politics of algorithmic systems.
+My current research is shaped by a commitment to showing how political theory and political science can engage more fully with the visual domain, and why that matters.
+Among my areas of particular interest are the ethics and politics of images and the place of visuality within the history of political thought (ancient and modern); I seek to understand contemporary technosocial transformations of imaging and our visual experience; and my work is engaged with debates about the relations between politics and aesthetics, broadly conceived.
 Interwoven through my work in all these areas is a particular interest in the politics of racialization.